VelikiFeniks0/SkyOS/README.md

 to check skylog press control and h to go back to tasks display and terminal press control and h again

+if terminal doesn't work anymore press control and r to reset the terminal

 have fun!